 Services such as elective surgical procedures, hospitalizations, authorizations to out-of-network providers and skilled nursing care must be approved by Summit Health Plan before you receive care.
-Your PCP is responsible for obtaining approval for these services.
+Your provider is responsible for obtaining approval for these services however you have a right to ask for a coverage determination at any time.
 Contact Customer Service for details.
 Phone numbers are printed on the back cover of this document.